Whoopi Goldberg: The View

+The Views panel interview Barack Obama in 2010; Goldberg is farthest to the left.

 On September 4, 2007, Goldberg became the new moderator and co-host of The View, replacing Rosie O'Donnell.
 Goldberg's debut as moderator drew 3.4 million viewers, 1 million fewer than O'Donnell's debut ratings.
 However, after 2 weeks, The View was averaging 3.5 million total viewers under Goldberg, a 7-percent increase from 3.3 million under O'Donnell the previous season.

 Goldberg has made controversial comments on the program on several occasions.
 One of her first appearances involved defending Michael Vick's participation in dogfighting as a result of "cultural upbringing".
 In 2009, she opined that Roman Polanski's rape conviction of a thirteen-year-old in 1977 was not "rape-rape".
 She later clarified that she had intended to distinguish between statutory rape and forcible rape.
 The following year, in response to alleged comments by Mel Gibson considered racist, she said: "I don't like what he did here, but I know Mel and I know he's not a racist".

 In 2015, Goldberg was initially a defender of Bill Cosby from the rape allegations made against him, questioning why Cosby had never been arrested or tried for them.
 She later changed her stance, stating that "all of the information that's out there kinda points to 'guilt'."
 After learning that the statute of limitations on these allegations had expired and thus Cosby could not be tried, she also stated her support for removing the statute of limitations for rape.

 On January 31, 2022, Goldberg drew widespread criticism for stating on the show that the Holocaust was not based on race but "about man's inhumanity to man", telling her co-hosts: "This is white people doing it to white people, so y'all going to fight amongst yourselves."
 She apologized on Twitter later that day.
 She maintained that the Nazis' issue was with ethnicity and not race on The Late Show with Stephen Colbert that same day, which drew further criticism.
 Goldberg issued another apology on air the following day.
 She was subsequently suspended from The View for two weeks over the comments.